AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

     - The table's provisioned read throughput is not being fully used.
     - Sequential Scan operations are too slow.

+- The Amazon DynamoDB Encryption Client is a software library that helps you to protect your table data before you send it to Amazon DynamoDB.
+Encrypting your sensitive data in transit and at rest helps ensure that your plaintext data isn’t available to any third party, including AWS.

 ## VPC

 - default route limit per VPC is 200.